 We moved on along the path and as we strolled we discovered a 600 year old priory that has recently been converted to an outdoor pursuits centre for wayward youth.
 We stayed long enough to to get a few photos of the priory then nudged on along the path.
 We began to climb out of the valley soon after and quickly broke free of the tree line.
 The sun was making things pretty toasty at that point so we broke a bead in a hurry.

 Our next stop was Dianne’s farm house Cafe.
 You had to have your wits about you to make the right turn (left turn) in order to find this gem.
-Luckily we were 2 minutes behind four walkers who had clearly committed every guide book to memory and it was they and neither of us that gave us the little tip.
+Luckily we were 2 minutes behind four walkers who had clearly committed every guide book to memory and it was they that gave us the little tip.

 With a hunger on we decided to visit the Amodola Indian Restaurant.
 Unreal.
 Great food and great service.
 Family run place with uncle in the kitchen and nephews up front.
 With a couple of “large Kingfishers” to accompany the meal we waddled out and I dragged my sorry aching carcus back to the King’s.

-A hot bath and the BBC news ended the night.
-Hooray!
+A hot bath and the BBC news ended our night.